coffeek3/ogre-gpu/Docs/src/material-scripts.md

 @par
 Format: set\_texture\_alias &lt;alias name&gt; &lt;texture name&gt;

-@deprecated texture aliases are a restricted version of @ref Script-Variables, which you should instead.
+This attribute can be used to set the textures used in texture unit states that were inherited from another material.(See @ref Texture-Aliases)

 # Techniques {#Techniques}

 A "technique" section in your material script encapsulates a single method of rendering an object.
-The simplest of material definitions only contains a single technique, however since PC hardware varies quite greatly in its capabilities, you can only do this if you are sure that every card for which you intend to target your application will support the capabilities which your technique requires.
+The simplest of material definitions only contains a single technique, however since PC hardware varies quite greatly in it’s capabilities, you can only do this if you are sure that every card for which you intend to target your application will support the capabilities which your technique requires.
 In addition, it can be useful to define simpler ways to render a material if you wish to use material LOD, such that more distant objects use a simpler, less performance-hungry technique.

 When a material is used for the first time, it is ’compiled’.
 That involves scanning the techniques which have been defined, and marking which of them are supportable using the current rendering API and graphics card.
 If no techniques are supportable, your material will render as blank white.
 The compilation examines a number of things, such as: